Alfred Hrdlicka

 Alfred Hrdlicka (/de/; 27 February 1928 - 5 December 2009) was an Austrian sculptor, painter, and professor.
 His surname is sometimes written Hrdlička.

-He was born in Vienna in to the family of a Czech communist and trade unionist.
+He was born in Vienna into the family of a Czech communist and trade unionist.
 After learning to be a dental technician from 1943 to 1945, Hrdlicka studied painting until 1952 at the Akademie der bildenden Künste under Albert Paris Gütersloh and Josef Dobrowsky.
 Afterwards he studied sculpture until 1957 under Fritz Wotruba.
 In 1960 he had his first exhibition in Vienna; in 1964 he attained international attention as a representative of Austria at the Venice Biennale, Italy.

 In 2008, his new religious work about the Apostles, Religion, Flesh and Power, attracted criticism about its homoerotic theme.
 The exhibition was housed in the museum of the St. Stephen's Cathedral of Vienna.
 He taught many sculptors, such as Hans Sailer, Angela Laich and others.